-According to international standards, companies have a responsibility to respect the rights and cultural heritage of First Nations people.
+According to international standards and ACSI expectations, companies have a responsibility to respect the rights and cultural heritage of First Nations people.
 Failure to do so can carry a significant human and social cost.
 Companies can face financial costs, through reputational damage, production implications, project delays, litigation, poor retention and engagement of employees, and physical damage where conflict arises.

-We expect companies to effectively assess and manage their risk.
+We expect companies to effectively assess and manage their risk, and the board is ultimately accountable for this.
 To do so, companies should engage in good faith and work to build constructive, fair and long-term relationships with First Nations people.

-For further information on our expectations, see ACSI's Policy on Company Engagement with First Nations people.
+ACSI has clear expectations for companies in their engagement with First Nations people.
+These expectations are set out in ACSI's Policy on Company Engagement with First Nations people.